ain-soph/autovul/README.md

 # Checklist
 * **Binary**: on [pypi](https://pypi.org/project/autovul/) with any platform.
 * **Model**: ResNet and other model pretrained weights are available with `--official` flag to download them automatically at first running.
 * **Data set**: CIFAR10, CIFAR100 and ImageNet32.
 Use `--download` flag to download them automatically at first running.
+ImageNet32 requires manual set-up at their [website](https://image-net.org/download-images.php) due to legality.
 * **Run-time environment**:
     At any platform (Windows and Ubuntu tested).
     `Pytorch` and `torchvision` required.
 (CUDA recommended)